FlyingPAD/curriculum-vitae-online.front.angular/README.md

 # curriculum-vitae-online.front.angular

- - This repository contains the source code for my online CV which is hosted at : https://cv.flyingpad.be.
+ - Contains the source code for my online CV which is hosted at : https://cv.flyingpad.be.
 Feel free to take a look !